- 1 Properties of bearberry (Arctostaphylos uva-ursi Sprengel)

 Bearberries for the digestive tract

 Being very rich in tannins, it has been used to combat diarrhea, since these components bestow its astringent properties.
 However it is necessary to be very cautious in the administration of this drug for the toxicity that flavonoids present when the authorized limits are exceeded.
-(See more information in the listing above)
+(See more information in the listing below)

 External use preparations with bearberries